 We have all experienced latency problems with conference calls where everyone tries to jump in at the same time because they are hearing a late copy of what was just said.

 This is always a tough decision since both protocols have advantages.
-The first couple of questions to consider include: 1) Is video an important part of the application? and 2) Is there existing equipment/network for which you need interoperability?
+The initial questions for consideration include: 1) Is video an important part of the application? and 2) Is there existing equipment/network for which you need interoperability?
 AES67 integrates with the SMPTE 2110 professional video networking standard, while Dante must be used separately from video.
 Many Dante devices support an AES67 interoperability mode, and some AES67-supporting products have a separate Dante interface.

 Also, important to keep in mind is that AES67 is an open standard, while Dante is a proprietary commercial product.
 The following table provides a comparison among many of the existing protocols to help guide you along the decision tree for your product.